ivanscorral/Stadiums-iOS/README.md

 * Xcode 14.2 or later

-### Tested Environments
+### Devices and iOS versions tested

-* Physical Device: iPhone 14 Pro with iOS 16.3.1
+* iPhone 14 Pro with iOS 16.3.1
-* Simulators: iPhone 14 Pro with iOS 16.2
+* iPhone 14 Pro Simulator with iOS 16.2

 ## Installation